 Sunset and Dinner at Morada Bay Beach Cafe

 Our last stop for the day on our Florida Keys road trip is at Morada Bay Beach Cafe.
-This is the perfect place to unwind after a fun day in the Florida sun and have a delicious meal.
+This is the perfect place to unwind after a fun day in the Florida sun and have a delicious meal right along the water under a canopy of palm trees swaying in the tropical wind.

-This is also used as a filming location for the tv show, Bloodline.
+This location was also used as a filming location for the television series, Bloodline.

-After spending a few great days in the northern Keys we recommend making a few stops on your way to Key West on your Florida Keys road trip itinerary including lunch that doubles as a place for some great water activities before arriving to Key West.
+After spending a few great days in the northern Florida Keys we recommend making a few stops on your drive to Key West on your Florida Keys road trip itinerary including lunch that doubles as a place for some great water activities before arriving to Key West.

-The modern bridge is much safer and is absolutely a once in a lifetime experience to drive along a road like this where you’re surrounded by gorgeous blue water below.
+The modern bridge is much safer for vehicular traffic and is absolutely a once-in-a-lifetime experience to drive along a road like this where you’re surrounded by gorgeous blue water below.

 Florida Keys Wild Bird Center